ToddClapham/angular-standalone-boilerplate/README.md

-# To create a new project from this boilerplate:
+# Angular boilerplate:

+## How to download this boilerplate:

 1. Download this code as a zip file from GitHub
 2. Rename the new project folder to your API's name